14 tips for visiting Pompeii (plus how to climb Vesuvius)

 House of the Day

-In summer 2023, a new “House of the Day” programme began, and it’s continued into the colder months.
+In summer 2023, a new “House of the Day” programme began, and it’s continued into 2024.
 This programme gives you the chance to visit a house that isn’t normally open to the public.
 You can see the latest schedule on the Pompeii website.

 How to buy tickets for Pompeii